Makr91/zoneweaver/docs/guides/authentication.md

 ## JWT Authentication

-ZoneWeaver uses JSON Web Tokens (JWT) for authentication.
+Zoneweaver uses JSON Web Tokens (JWT) for authentication.
 All API requests must include a valid JWT token in the Authorization header.

 ### Token Format